Swan Hunter and Wigham Richardson, Wallsend-on-Tyne, England

 She was commissioned by the Royal Navy as HMS Vengeance on 15 January 1945.
 She completed her workup in the Mediterranean in March 1945 before joining the East Indies Fleet and then the British Pacific Fleet.
 She sailed for Sydney in company with Venerable and Colossus, arriving in July 1945.

 Vengeance (I) proceeded to Hong Kong in August 1945, remaining in the Hong Kong area until December 1945 when she returned to Australia for a refit.
 The refit was completed in March 1946, after which Vengeance (I) returned to Hong Kong, then Japan and later Trincomalee in Ceylon.
 She returned to the United Kingdom in August 1946.

-She was commissioned into the Royal Australian Navy as HMAS Vengeance (I), on loan from the Royal Navy, at Devonport, England, on 13 November 1952, under the temporary command of CMDR Clive M. Hudson RAN, with a steaming party of 550 officers and men who had arrived in England from Australia in the SS Asturias.
-CAPT Henry M. Burrell RAN assumed command on 2 December 1952.
+She was commissioned into the Royal Australian Navy as HMAS Vengeance (I), on loan from the Royal Navy, at Devonport, England, on 13 November 1952, under the temporary command of CMDR Clive M. Hudson, RAN with a steaming party of 550 officers and men who had arrived in England from Australia in the SS Asturias.
+Captain Henry M. Burrell RAN assumed command on 2 December 1952.

 Sailing from England in January 1953, Vengeance (I) arrived in Sydney on 11 March 1953, having proceeded via Gibraltar, Malta, Port Said, the Suez Canal, Colombo, Fremantle and Melbourne.

 Following a three month refit in Sydney, Vengeance (I) commenced seagoing service with the Australian fleet in June 1953, working up in preparation for a deployment to Korea.
 At the end of July it was announced that HMAS Sydney (III) would deploy to Korea in lieu of Vengeance (I).